cvrebert/notes/blog/bootstrap.md

 So, let's start at the beginning.
 Why start using Bootstrap in the first place?
 Bootstrap appeals to a few different audiences, but for me as a backend developer, I started using it for internal apps because:
 * I would like my app to not look completely plain/barebones, as it would without any CSS (or barely any CSS).
 * Since this is an internal app, I don't have any significant branding or exact look-and-feel requirements that I'm required to adhere to.
-* I am not an artist and don't have a designer at my disposal.
-It would be difficult to come up with a nice-looking visual design on my own.
+* I am not an artist/designer and don't have one at my disposal.
+It would be difficult to come up with a pleasing visual design on my own from scratch.
-* I want to avoid having to directly deal with browser bugs as much as possible.
-Bootstrap works around (or at least documents) various browser bugs so I don't have to.
+* CSS can be rather arcane.
+Outwardly, the common "Holy Grail Layout" looks simple and reasonable, yet there are entire articles on how to achieve it in CSS with varying degrees of kludginess.
+There are several other examples of simple things requiring unnecessary complexity.

-Why Bootstrap
+  * (Yes, [flexbox now makes this particular case pretty simple](http://philipwalton.github.io/solved-by-flexbox/demos/holy-grail/) and sane, but browser support limitations (and [bugs in some versions of the implementations](https://github.com/philipwalton/flexbugs)) prevent it from being a option for lots of folks.)
-  CSS is arcane
+* I want to avoid having to directly deal with browser bugs and inconsistencies as much as possible.
+Bootstrap works around (or at least documents) these so I don't have to.

 ## Getting involved